 - Objective 4: All students transition successfully throughout their educational experiences.

 An overview of data points and initiatives reflecting the effort to prepare students for careers and college:

 Hawaii P-20 produces this annual report that examines how our high schools are doing across various indicators that express readiness for college and career.
 Those include graduation rates; assessment proficiency in reading, math and science; Advanced Placement (AP) and ACT performance; college attendance; and college-level strength of courses in English, Mathematics.
 Our rates for proficiency, AP performance, and college attendance and performance are on upward trajectories.

 Click here to view reports going back to 2009.

 Statewide results from the

-5-point increase in number of students taking
+An 8-point increase in the number of students taking the Advanced Placement exam;

 The number of public school students who took exams jumped 49 percent over five years, with the number of passing scores rising 61 percent.

 Learn more about these optional exams and view a

 complete list of AP Courses offered at our high schools.
 See our latest results from 2017